-Christina Stead (July 17, 1902 – March 31, 1983) was a novelist and short story writer who was born in Australia into a Marxist family.
+Christina Stead (July 17, 1902 – March 31, 1983) was an Australian-born novelist and short story writer born into a Marxist family.
 Her mother died when she was only two years old.
 When she was old enough, she became the main caretaker of the family while her father worked.
 Stead went to college and after, worked as a teacher and secretary.

 She moved to London at age 26, where she fell in love with an American banker, William Blake.
 They traveled around Europe and finally ended up in the United States.
 In the 1940s, Stead took a job as a screenwriter and as a teacher at NYU.
 Stead and Blake returned to Europe and both wrote articles and did editing to earn money.